Raathigesh/atmo/docs/GeneratingProjectViaGenerators.md

 # Generating project via generators
-Atmo has generators which allows you generate source code which you could use to make advanced changes or deploy it.
+Atmo has generators which allows you generate source code which you could use to make changes or deploy it.

 ![Widget Frame](./images/Generator.PNG)